Grand Theatre, Wolverhampton: 1939–1980

 'I was the first Hon Secretary of the Theatre Club.
-We decorated the entire auditorium over a weekend...
-Ron Howard and I continued to add touches to the paintwork for many weeks.'
+We decorated the entire auditorium over a weekend.
+Ron Howard and I continued to add touches to the paintwork for many weeks’.

-The paint was donated by Manders... local paint and ink manufacturer and developers of the Mander Centre.
-The scaffolding too was donated...
-As the Saturday evening house emptied the scaffolding was walked in...
-By around one o'clock we were painting.
-We worked in shifts throughout the weekend.
+The paint was donated by the Mander family, local paint and ink manufacturers and developers of the Mander Centre.

 Public money was needed to keep the theatre open.
 In order to attract funding from Arts Council England the theatre was made into a non-profit making trust, subsequently, a new company, Grand Theatre Wolverhampton Ltd, was born.
 The company began refurbishing the theatre in 1973, laying down a new stage, improving lighting in the building and strengthening the back wall in Berry Street.
 Throughout the seventies the Grand enjoyed some success with pantomime and numerous touring productions of musicals, ballet, opera and plays, but, as audiences again began to decline, the theatre was forced to close in 1980.

 Fortunately, there were some Wulfrunians who recognised the need for live theatre, and immediately after the curtain fell in 1980 a public meeting was held to start a campaign to re-open the Grand.
 Fifty people attended the meeting and from that night the "Save the Grand Action Group" was born.
 Working in co-operation with Wolverhampton Borough Council, renovation work began while the council agreed that in common with other theatres of similar size, a substantial annual subsidy was required to enable the theatre operate successfully.
 With a grant from the Department of the Environment, the immense task of restoring the building began.
 The grant was awarded dependent upon the auditorium being restored to its original state.
 Consequently, the ceilings, boxes and proscenium arch which were painted cream and gold from the original colour scheme, while the use of claret that had predominated up until then, was restricted.